 A Homestuck remix album that features a total of seven tracks, most of which are remixes of existing Homestuck songs, and uses a mix of electronic sounds and vocal samples to create hectic music reminiscent of glitches.
 Released June 23, 2013.

-An overarching music project by James "Flutterwhat" Fischer themed around the "Scourge Sisters", Terezi Pyrope and Vriska Serket.
+An overarching music project themed around the "Scourge Sisters", Terezi Pyrope and Vriska Serket.
 Three albums fall into the scourgeQuest series, all with tracks with an emphasis on synths.
 Has three volumes released in 2013, 2014 and 2015.
-An additional single that ran with the concept of the unfinished third volume, "Let Me Dance, Let Me Glisten" was released.
+Another 2015 album, "Glistens", includes collaborations with the Tumblr Nudestuck community as it existed back then, and features ScourgeQuest 3 as well as Dancestor inspired tracks.

 A preview album of songs inspired by Homestuck.
 Focuses partially on rock and partially on piano alongside complementary instruments.
 The full release of Placelocked was never created.